 - 1. A lack of progress occurs when: - a. a team captain declares a lack of progress. - b. a robot loses the black line without regaining it by the next tile in the sequence (see figures at the end of the section). - c. a robot reaches a line that is not in the intended sequence. - 2.
 If a lack of progress occurs, the robot must be positioned on the previous checkpoint tile facing the path towards the goal tile and checked by the referee. - 3.
-After a lack of progress, only the LoP procedure explained to the referee before the run start is allowed to be performed (see 3.2.8). - 4.
+After a lack of progress, only the LoP procedure explained to the referee before the run start is allowed to be performed (see 3.3.7). - 4.
 There is no limit to the lack of progress within a round. - 5.
 After three failed attempts to reach a checkpoint, a robot is allowed to proceed to the next checkpoint. - a.
 The team captain may make further attempts at the course to earn additional points from scoring elements that have not already been earned before reaching the next checkpoint. - 6.
 Suppose a lack of progress occurs in the evacuation zone.
 In that case, all victims (including ones that have rolled) will remain in their current position.
 Victims that are held by the robot will be placed roughly on the robot's location when a lack of progress occurs in the evacuation zone.
 Suppose a lack of progress occurs as the robot exits the evacuation zone while carrying victims.
 In that case, the victims will be randomly placed in the evacuation zone. - 7.
-The rescue kit will be left in the exact location (even if it is located on the robot) when a lack of progress is called. - 8.
 Any seesaws ahead of the robot's path can be moved in a favorable direction when a lack of progress is called.

-4.6.
+5.6.
 Scoring

-- 1. A robot is awarded points for successfully navigating each hazard (gaps in the line, speed bumps, intersections, dead ends, ramps, obstacles, and seesaws).
+- 1. A robot is awarded points for successfully navigating each tile with hazards (gaps in the line, speed bumps, intersections, dead ends, ramps, obstacles, and seesaws).
 Points are awarded per hazard when the robot has reached the next tile in sequence.
 A ramp as a hazard accounts for all inclined tiles that make up one ramp.
-Point allocations are 10 points per gap, 5 points per speed bump, 10 points per intersection/dead end, 10 points per ramp, 15 points per obstacle, and 15 points per seesaw.
+Point allocations are 10 points per tile with one or more gaps, 10 points per tile with one or more speed bumps, 10 points per intersection/dead end, 10 points per ramp, 20 points per obstacle, and 20 points per seesaw.

 - 2. Failed attempts at navigating hazards in the field are defined as a Lack of Progress (see 4.5).

-- 3. When a robot reaches a checkpoint tile, it will earn points for each tile it has passed since the previous checkpoint.
-The points per tile depending on how many attempts the robot has made to reach the checkpoint:
+- 3. When a robot reaches a checkpoint tile or stops on the goal tile, it will earn points for each tile it has passed since the previous checkpoint.
+The points per tile depend on how many attempts the robot has made:

 - 1st attempt = 5 points/tile

 - 2nd attempt = 3 points/tile

 - 3rd attempt = 1 point/tile

 - Beyond the 3rd attempt = 0 points/tile